auth0/docs/articles/quickstart/spa/vanillajs/_includes/_centralized_login.md

 ## Read the User Profile

 Everytime a user is logged in you get access both to the **access token** and the **ID token**.
-The user's profile information is then extracted from the ID token.
-Typically, the token is used to call your backend application and the profile information is used to display their name and profile picture.
+The user's profile information is extracted from the ID token.
+The access token is used to call your backend application and the profile information is used to display their name and profile picture.
 In this section you are going to display them in separate text areas so you can easily inspect them.

 Open the `index.html` file and insert the following lines at the bottom of the body.